riiid/riiidbot/README.md

     $ docker run -it riiidbot

-Overrid `entrypoint` to test it locally.
+Override `entrypoint` to test it locally.

     $ docker run -it --entrypoint=/src/hubot/bin/hubot riiidbot